 Rarity and Dating

 Historically, it was difficult (if not impossible) to date separate maps from editions of the 1478/1490/1507-08 Rome Ptolemy.
 In 2017, R.H.J.
-Peerlings, F. Laurentius, and J. van den Bovenkamp undertook a study of the watermarks in the different editions of the atlas to establish a chronology of watermarks that could be used to date separate maps.
+Peerlings, F. Laurentius, and J. van den Bovenkamp studied the watermarks in the different editions of the atlas to establish a chronology of watermarks that could be used to date separate maps.

 The present map has a crossbow-in-circle watermark.
 These kinds of watermarks appeared in both the 1478 and 1507-08, though this one is apparently associated with the later edition.